Born: January 8, 1792, Medfield, MA.

 The success of his hymnal drew Mason back to Boston in 1826.
 Here, he would find his true calling, not just as a musician, but as an educator.
 He became the president and musical director of the Boston Handel and Haydn Society, breathing new life into the organization.

 But it was in 1833 that Mason would plant the seeds of his most enduring legacy.
-Together with George James Webb and Samuel A. Eliot, he established the Boston Academy of Music.
+Together with George James Webb and Samuel A. Eliot, and with significant contribution from William Channing Woodbridge, he established the Boston Academy of Music.
 This institution would become the cradle of American music education, nurturing the talents of thousands of students and elevating the standards of church music.

 Mason’s vision was clear: music education should be for the masses, not just the talented few.
 He believed in the power of music to uplift, to inspire, to bring people closer to God.
 And so, he set about making this vision a reality.